Back to Forests

 • Experience personally

-It has stood for centuries — not because it’s emotionally comforting, but because it’s shockingly coherent.
+It has stood for centuries — not because it’s emotionally comforting, but because it keeps telling the truth under pressure.

 Not just religiously.